 - If I were to go home, I would never return.

-Here we can see, “were” is used to indicate something that is not real.
+Here we can see “were” is used to indicate something that is not real.
 It is just a thought process, a subjunctive mood.
-Such subjunctive constructions are usually accompanied with if or wish.
+Such subjunctive constructions are usually accompanied by if or wish.

-Thus, we see that both the words can cause errors in your sentences if not applied and used correctly.
-So it becomes necessary to learn their basic differences and usage.
+Thus, we see that both words can cause errors in your sentences if not applied and used correctly.
+So, it becomes necessary to learn their basic differences and usage.